-At Cypress Elementary 26 percent of the students were accessing the Free Breakfast Program during the 2004-2005 school year.
+Twenty-nine percent of the Cypress Elementary students were accessing the Free Breakfast Program during the 2005-2006 school year.
 After careful analysis, we determined that it would be beneficial for more students to access this program.
-Cypress Elementary will promote the importance of breakfast, educate the students on healthy eating habits.
+Cypress Elementary will promote the importance of breakfast and educate the students on healthy eating habits.

-Given a societal emphasis on the importance of good health and fitness, Cypress Elementary will increase the percentage of students eating free breakfast from 26 percent in 2004-2005 to 28 percent in 2005-2006 as evidenced by statistics from the Cafteria Managers' Yearly Participation Report # T0960850.
+Given a societal emphasis on the importance of good health and fitness, Cypress Elementary will increase the percentage of students eating free breakfast to 31 percent during the 2006-2007 school year as evidenced by statistics from the Cafeteria Managers' Yearly Participation Report # T0960850.